08.07.2019 Title Endorsement Basics

 Access and Entry

-The ALTA Endorsement 18-06, Single Tax Parcel, and the ALTA Endorsement 18.1-06, Multiple Tax Parcel, are available for owner’s and loan policies.
-These endorsements provide coverage in the event that the land described in Schedule A does not constitute a distinct tax parcel or parcels for real estate tax purposes, separate and apart from other property.
+The ALTA Endorsement 18-06, Single Tax Parcel, and the ALTA Endorsement 18.1-06, Multiple Tax Parcel, are available for owner and loan policies.
+These endorsements provide coverage in the event that the land described in and insured by the policy does not constitute a distinct tax parcel or parcels for real estate tax purposes, separate and apart from other property.
 This will not likely be available if you are subdividing property or creating a new parcel in a transaction, as no tax parcel number will have been issued.
 No additional underwriting requirements, beyond a title search, are necessary to issue this endorsement.

 Same as Survey

-The ALTA Endorsement 26-06 offers coverage over any loss resulting from failure of the land in Schedule A to be a separate and lawfully created tract of land pursuant to applicable state and local laws.
+The ALTA Endorsement 26-06 offers coverage over any loss resulting from failure of the land described in and insured by the policy to be a separate and lawfully created tract of land pursuant to applicable state and local laws.
 This endorsement is available upon receipt and examination of a current and reliable survey together with state and local subdivision requirements.

 Endorsements can provide you or your client with much needed additional coverage depending on your circumstances.
 It is important to ensure that your endorsements are complete and accurate, as your coverage is only as good as the terms of the endorsements.
 Further, it is important to consider which endorsements require additional deliveries to the underwriter that involve additional lead time and which endorsements have no underwriting requirements.
 Be sure to consider these underwriting requirements and associated costs and time involved to issue each of the endorsements discussed above when preparing for your transaction.